artemshar/artemshar/README.md

 And others, the full experience can be seen on [Linkedin](https://www.linkedin.com/in/artemshar/)

-- In the past, a 📽️ projectionist, 🎹 musician in the genres of idm, drumfunk.
+- In the past, a 📽️ cinema projectionist and 🎹 electronic musician
-- I like to run 🏃🏼.

 ### Pet-projects
-- [VOCA!](https://voca.vercel.app/) - an app that will help you to improve your English vocabulary.
+- [VOCA!](https://vocaboard.com/) - an app that will help you to improve your English vocabulary.
 Minimalistic and server-less (the data is stored in Browser).
-With links to Cambridge Dic / YouGlish / Google images
 - [Frontend notebook](https://artemshar.github.io/frontend-book/)
-- [City Runner 3021](https://cityrunner3021.vercel.app/) - Just some kind of project run, because I love running ^_^

 ### 🔗 Contact
 - [Linkedin](https://www.linkedin.com/in/artemshar/)